 Monstera Leaves Turning Yellow

 - Symptoms.
-Monstera leaves turning yellow, and often yellow and brown or with brown spots.
+Monstera leaves turn yellow, and often yellow and brown or with brown spots.

 If the monstera roots cannot draw up moisture or nutrients to transport around the plant, then the leaves turn yellow as a sign of stress.